-Expansion of Software Licensing Model Options for the Breast Health Solutions Suite iCAD has historically offered solely perpetually-licensed software, primarily pre-installed on and sold with an iCAD configured, third-party manufactured server, capable of optimally running the software.
-As a result, customers using this model can only classify iCAD software and hardware as a capital purchase for accounting purposes by making a single up-front payment.
+Expansion of Software Licensing Model Options for the Breast Health Solutions Suite iCAD has historically offered solely perpetually-licensed software, primarily pre-installed on and sold with an iCAD configured, offthe-shelf computer, capable of optimally running the software.
+As a result, customers using this model can only classify iCAD software and hardware as a capital purchase for accounting purposes and making an up-front capital purchase.

-Beginning in 2022, iCAD will offer the full suite of software in a variety of more flexible and customer accessible options.
-First, iCAD will uncouple the purchase of iCAD software from the purchase of hardware.
-Second iCAD will evaluate a range of software licensing models designed to accommodate both capital and operating purchasing for customers.
-To make iCAD software more flexible, the Company's software has been developed to run as a self-contained software package, making it executable within a variety of infrastructure environments, including iCAD configured servers, alternatively sourced specification-compliant servers, virtualized environments, integrations into channel partner infrastructure and cloud-based hosting servers. iCAD will continue to sell iCAD configured servers to customers who prefer a single-vendor, turnkey solution with guaranteed compatibility and support.
-The Company is actively evaluating software licensing models.
+In 2022, iCAD began offering its full suite of breast AI solutions in a variety of more flexible and customer accessible options.
+First, iCAD uncoupled the purchase of iCAD software from the purchase of hardware, allowing customers to source their own computer hardware or use existing IT infrastructures.
+Second, iCAD launched several new software licensing models designed to accommodate both capital and operating purchasing for customers.
+In addition to offering perpetual licenses, the Company introduced a new subscription pricing model that allows customers to purchase a term-based subscription based on the number of imaging gantries or annual mammography exam volume.
+To make iCAD's software more flexible, the Company's software has been developed to run as a self-contained software package, making it executable within a variety of infrastructure environments, including iCAD-configured computers, alternatively sourced specification-compliant servers, virtualized environments, integrations into channel partner infrastructure and cloud-based hosting environments. iCAD will continue to sell iCAD configured servers to customers who prefer a single-vendor, turnkey solution with guaranteed compatibility and support.